marcodpt/nostracker/README.md

 In other cases, or if you need a new category, open an issue.

 ## 🔧 TODO
- - Add as many repositories as I can.
  - Add information about archived repositories.
  - Add the version of each repository.
  - Add contributors to each repository.